What are the Special Nutrition and Diet Needs for a Pregnant Woman?

 First, let's consider alcohol.
 There is no safe time during pregnancy for you to drink alcohol.
 There is also no known safe amount of alcohol consumption during pregnancy.
 When you drink, your baby drinks.
-Alcohol can slow down the baby's growth, affect the baby's brain, and cause birth defects.
-For more information on the affects of alcohol please visit alcohol consumption during pregnancy.
+Alcohol can slow down the baby's growth, effect the baby's brain, and cause birth defects.
+For more information on the effects of alcohol please visit alcohol consumption during pregnancy.

 Caffeine consumption during pregnancy is more controversial.
 Caffeine is a stimulant found in many sodas, coffee, tea, chocolate, cocoa, and some over-the-counter and prescription drugs.
 Large quantities of caffeine can cause irritability, nervousness, insomnia and low birth-weight babies.
 As mentioned earlier, caffeine is also a diuretic and can actually deplete your baby of needed water.
 Many health care providers believe that one or two 6- to 8-ounce cups per day of coffee, tea, or soda with caffeine will not harm your baby, while other studies suggest that modest caffeine intake of less than two average cups of coffee per day presents a slight risk to the embryo or fetus.
 Overall, it is probably best to avoid caffeine if you can.

 During pregnancy it is important to avoid food-borne illnesses which can be found in the following foods.
 You should check with your health care provider but may want to avoid:

 soft, non-pasteurized cheeses (often advertised as "fresh") such as feta, goat, brie, camembert, and blue cheese

 non-pasteurized milk, juices, and apple cider

 raw eggs or foods containing raw eggs, including mousse and tiramisu